jasonpolites/histogram.js/README.md

 If your resolution is too low (i.e. the value is too high), you might see a warning indicating some values are merged which should be separate.

+When choosing a resolution, pick your *best guess* as to the *median* (50th percentile) of your data.

 ```Javascript
 hist.setResolution(100); // Default is 10
 ```